Read time: 12 minutes | Key insight: Your anxiety pattern is predictable based on your type

 2. Thank it: “I see you’re trying to protect me”

-Then share your story on our questions platform – your journey might be exactly what another person with your type needs to hear.
+Do this for 30 days.
+Document what changes.
+Then share your story on our questions platform – your experience might be exactly what another person with your type needs to hear.

 Ready to Transform Your Relationship with Anxiety?